noodlecollie/v2mp/V2MP.md

 Bits that are shifted off either end of the register are discarded, and bits that are inserted into the register due to the shift are always `0`.
 A shift of -16 is equivalent to clearing the register to all `0` bits.

+If after the operation the remaining value in the register is zero, the `Z` bit is set in the status register `SR`.
+Additionally, if any `1` bits were shifted off the end of the register during the operation, the `C` bit is set in SR.

 ### 0x6: Bitwise Operation (`BITW`)

 Performs a bitwise operation between two register values.